forhadmethun/SimpleJavaBankingApplication/README.md

 mvn install
 ```

 To run the Spring Boot app from a command line in a Terminal window the following java -jar command can be used.
-This is provided your Spring Boot app was packaged as an executable war file.
+This is provided your Spring Boot app was packaged as an executable jar file.

 ```
-java -jar target/banking-0.0.1-SNAPSHOT.war
+java -jar target/banking-0.0.1-SNAPSHOT.jar
 ```

 Maven plugin can also be used to run the app.
 Use the below example to run Spring Boot app with Maven plugin :